 The forecast called for clouds and isolated showers; not ideal conditions given that isolated showers usually have a way of finding me, but I wanted to get out so I studied the maps and my photos.
 I finally decided to give the North Face of Eagle Peak a try.
-My reasoning was that 2 weeks ago north facing slopes were still powder and south facing slopes were isothermal - whereas a week ago south facing slopes had turned rotten.
-I was hoping for isothermal conditions on north facing aspects - but I knew we couldn't go if the sun was shining due to avalanche hazards.
+My reasoning was that 2 weeks ago north facing slopes were still powder and south facing slopes were corn - whereas a week ago south facing slopes had turned isothermal.
+I was hoping for corn conditions on north facing aspects - but I knew we couldn't go if the sun was shining due to avalanche hazards.
 After much thought I figured the clouds would shade the route giving us the rare opportunity to ascend the route in spring conditions.

 The route ascends the obvious couloir.
 This photo was taken from Significant peak on 6/10/06.

 So I rounded up a team who all bit on the first cast: Dan, Eric, Bryce and Yvonne and at 5:30am on Saturday we met and were soon driving.
 We dropped off a car at the South Fork of Eagle river (thinking we might have to traverse the peak to avoid late afternoon avalanche conditions) and then drove to the Eagle River Nature Center and were hiking by 7am.

 The North Face of Eagle Peak towers 6500' above the nature center with a prominent gash straight up the North face.
 There's a little viewfinder sitting right outside the center and we trained it on the route and checked it out while trying not to think about how steep it looked...then started down the trail.

 We followed the regular Crow Pass trail to Echo Bend, then changed out of our long pants and began wading across Eagle River.
 The water was only thigh deep and soon we were across and thrashing through dense devil's club in search of game trails that might take us up to the hanging valley between Eagle and Hurdy Gurdy.